 The risk-adjusted return, which isn’t annualized, is calculated by dividing total return by volatility or the degree of daily price variation, giving a measure of income per unit of risk.
 A higher volatility means the price of an asset can swing dramatically in a short period, increasing the potential for unexpected losses.

-Vanguard Primecap (VPMCX), which has has been run since 1984 by a team of managers from Pasadena, California-based Primecap Management Co., had about the same volatility as the market.
+Vanguard Primecap (VPMCX:US), which has has been run since 1984 by a team of managers from Pasadena, California-based Primecap Management Co., had about the same volatility as the market.

 Primecap has done well over time by concentrating in technology and health-care stocks, said Daniel Wiener, editor of the New York-based newsletter Independent Advisers for Vanguard Investors in a telephone interview.
 Its top two holdings, Thousand Oaks, California-based Amgen Inc. and Weston, Massachusetts-based Biogen Idec Inc., are both biotechnology firms.